darioncassel/sok-differential-testing/index.md

 Similarly to TCP or IP, data that is exchanged within a TLS session is framed using a protocol.
 The record protocol allows for the identification of different types of messages, either handshake, alert, or data, via the *Content Type* field, and includes authentication of the encrypted data via a *message authentication code* (MAC).

 <center><img src="https://hpbn.co/assets/diagrams/4603275cd98c93aeb8c46b1b1afa0ba6.svg" alt="TLS Record Structure" style="width:800px;"/><br>
-<sup>TLS Record Structure</sup></center>
+<sup>Fig. 2: TLS Record Structure [13]</sup></center>

 The process for delivering application data using the record protocol is that the data is divided into blocks of a maximum size of 16 KB.
 A MAC or HMAC is then added to each block and the data is encrypted using the ciphersuite that was negotiated during the handshake.
 Depending on the ciphersuite being used, padding might be added to the data.
 The reverse of this process is used by the client when it receives a frame of data.

 #### Software Security Testing Background and Definitions

-In a classical sense, *software testing* consists of the dynamic verification that a program provides expected behaviors on a finite set of *test cases* called a *test suite*.
-Closely related is the notion of *dynamic testing* that evaluates software by observing its execution.
+In a classical sense, *software testing* consists of the dynamic verification that a program provides expected behaviors on a finite set of *test cases* called a *test suite* [11].
+Closely related is the notion of *dynamic testing* that evaluates software by observing its execution [15].
 On the other hand, *Static testing* checks *software development artifacts* (i.e requirements, design, or code) without the execution of these artifacts.
 Static testing is usually performed either through *manual reviews* or *automated analysis*.

-After a particular test case is executed, the observed and intended behaviors of the *software under test* (SUT) are compared, resulting in a *verdict* that is either:
+After a particular test case is executed, the observed and intended behaviors of the *software under test* (SUT) are compared, resulting in a *verdict* that is either [16]:
 - *Pass*: the behaviors conform
 - *Fail*: the behaviors do not conform
 - *Inconclusive*: it cannot be determined whether the behaviors conform.